The Modern Pantry | Grandpa Chef’s Healthy Beef Stew Guide

 The Ritual of Slow Eating for Better Digestion

 I never rush through a meal because I want my stomach to have time to signal my brain that I am finished.
-I sit with my family and talk about our day while we enjoy the deep: savory scents of the meal together.
+I sit with my family and talk about our day while we enjoy the deep, savory scents of the meal together.
 This slow ritual is a key part of my lifestyle and helps me digest my food much better than when I am eating on the run.

 Passing Down the Legacy of Healthy Comfort Food

 Passing these habits down to my grandchildren is the greatest gift I can give them for their own future.
-This Healthy Beef Stew Guide is more than just a list of ingredients: it is a way to protect the people I love through the power of real food.
+This approach to cooking is more than just a list of ingredients; it is a way to protect the people I love through the power of real food.
 I hope you take these lessons into your own home and build a pantry that supports your health for many years to come.

-Grandpa Chef’s Quick Answers (FAQ)
+Grandpa Chef’s Quick (FAQ)

-I get a lot of questions from my friends about how to keep things tasty while staying on a diet.
-My secret is using a good Low sodium beef stew seasoning to keep the heart happy without losing the classic aroma.
+I get a lot of questions about how to keep things tasty while staying on a healthy track.
+My secret inside this Healthy Beef Stew Guide is using a good low-sodium beef stew seasoning to keep the heart happy without losing the classic aroma.

 How can I thicken my stew without flour?